prg-titech/pwv-with-multi-version-objects/benchmark/README.md

-# MyLang Benchmark Suite
+# MVO Benchmark Suite

+**Now broken**

 ## Overview

-This directory contains a flexible and automated benchmark suite for measuring the performance overhead of the MyLang transpiler.
+This directory contains a flexible and automated benchmark suite for measuring the performance overhead of the MVO compiler.
 It compares the execution time of code processed by our transpiler against an equivalent, handwritten "vanilla" Python implementation.

 ---